Kevin Russell (musician)

-Kevin Richard Russell (born 12 January 1964) is a German singer and one of the three founding members of the rock band Böhse Onkelz.
+Kevin Richard Russell (born 12 January 1964) is a British singer who is the lead vocalist and one of the three founding members of the German rock band Böhse Onkelz.
+Despite being born in Germany and singing exclusively in German, he does not hold German citizenship.

-Biography

-His father is British, his mother is German.
-He was the band's lead singer from 1980 until the group broke up in 2005.
-Since 2012, he is the lead singer of the new band Veritas Maximus.
+Russell was the band's lead singer from 1980 until the group broke up in 2005.
+He was also the lead singer of Veritas Maximus, which was founded in 2012.
 In 2014, Böhse Onkelz reunited with Russell as their lead singer again.

+Personal life

+Russell's father is from England, his mother is German.

 In October 2010, Russell was sentenced to two years and three months in prison for his role as driver in a hit-and-run accident near Frankfurt, driving under the influence of drugs and seriously injuring two people.

-Since 1986 Russell works as a tattoo artist.
+Since 1986, Russell works as a tattoo artist.
 For example, the tattoo illustration on the cover of the 1992 album The Madman's Return of the German Eurodance group Snap! came from him.